AdobeDocs/campaign-classic.en/help/web/using/defining-web-forms-page-sequencing.md

    When the user clicks the **[!UICONTROL Approve]** button, form **APP22** is displayed.

-## Inserting a link to another page of the form {#inserting-a-link-to-another-page-of-the-form}
+## Insert a link to another page of the form {#inserting-a-link-to-another-page-of-the-form}

 You can insert links to other pages of the form.
 To do this, add a **[!UICONTROL Link]** type static element to the page.
-For more on this, refer to [Inserting a link](../../web/using/static-elements-in-a-web-form.md#inserting-a-link).
+For more on this, refer to [Insert a link](../../web/using/static-elements-in-a-web-form.md#inserting-a-link).

 ## Conditional page display {#conditional-page-display}